reipared/Tableau_Washington_Airbnb_Market_2016/README.md

 # Washington Airbnb Market 2016

 ## Overview
 This repository contains a Tableau project created using **Tableau version 18.1**.
-It includes multiple worksheets and a dashboard that visualize data from a federated data source.
+It includes multiple worksheets and a dashboard that visualize data from a data source.

 ## Contents
 - **Worksheets:**